iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.soc.mycolorado 1 reviews"/>
 </p>

+> This app is ridiculous.
+I keep installing it over and over and over and over again and restarting my phone over and over and over and over again and everytime I try to scan my ID the app crashes.
+This is beyond frustrating I don't see why I can't just physically enter in my information this is so stupid.<br> :date: __2020-12-24 00:50:17__

+> Wont download<br> :date: __2020-12-23 06:08:34__

 > Freezes the phone and crashes every time it tries to get a face map after log in.
 I still have yet to actually USE the app, so bye-bye<br> :date: __2020-12-20 15:54:45__

 > I just got my temporary paper ID the app will not allow me to scan it so I cant make an account.
 This is not cool waste of space on my device.<br> :date: __2020-12-15 22:28:10__